 Heat the oil in a soup pot.
 Add the onions and garlic and sauté over medium-low heat until golden.

 Add the potatoes and 4 cups of the cooking liquid from the corn, and bring to a rapid simmer, then lower the heat.
-Cover and simmer gently for 10 minutes.
-Add half of the watercress.
-Simmer until the potatoes are tender, about 10 to 15 minutes longer, then remove from the heat.
+Cover and simmer gently until the potatoes are tender, about 10 to 15 minutes longer, then remove from the heat.
+Stir in the watercress.

-Set aside a cup of the corn kernels and add the rest to the soup.
+Set aside 1 1/2 cups of the corn kernels to use as garnish; add the rest to the soup.
 With a slotted spoon, transfer the solid ingredients from the soup to the food processor or blender and puree until smooth, then return to the soup pot.
 Or, simply insert an immersion blender and puree until smooth.

 - Here are more recipes for cold summer soups.